 Dominga has cooked for Heriberto and Joaquin Larios of Papantla, Vera Cruz, for so many years that she and her daughter, Gabriella, are considered part of the family.
 Every afternoon Dominga creates delicious regional cooking, always starting with freshly made, hot soup.
 Under any other circumstances I couldn’t imagine eating hot soup when the temperature’s in the high 90s and the humidity is at least 80 percent.
 But Dominga’s soups are too good to pass up.

 My contribution to Dominga’s soups is the vanilla extract.
 Although the Larios family has grown, cured, dried, and sold vanilla for generations, they rarely use vanilla in their cuisine.
 They were surprised when I suggested adding a couple of drops of pure Mexican vanilla extract to their bowls of soup.
 After trying it, they were convinced.

-1/2 – 1 teaspoon pure vanilla extract or to taste
+1/2 – 1 teaspoon Rain’s Choice pure Vanilla Extract, or to taste